-Mutual funds make it possible for ordinary people with small amounts of capital to participate in a professionally managed, diversified investment plan – something that at one time only the wealthy could access.
+Mutual funds and ETFs make it possible for ordinary people with small amounts of capital to participate in a professionally managed, diversified investment plan – something that at one time only the wealthy could access.
 More than 100 fund management firms in Canada offer nearly 3,000 funds, while assets under management continue to grow.

 From 1990 to 2016, the amount of money Canadians invested in mutual funds skyrocketed from $100 billion to $1.3 trillion.